 Q. Can anything be done to prevent dust from construction gathering on homes and in public areas?

 A. There are a number of dust suppression measures currently in place at Sherford.
 Construction work will also soon be moving away from resident areas, which should prevent dust from reaching homes and public spaces.
-Residents with dust issues are encouraged to report any problems to the relevant developer sales teams.
+Residents with dust issues are encouraged to report any problems to their developer's customer care team.